 Even though your time at Sheffield Hallam may have come to an end, you can continue to have support from the Careers and Employability team.
 You can access one to one appointments, job vacancies and events via UniHub up to five years after graduating, including via Skype or telephone if you are away from Sheffield.
 You also have free IT access at our Careers and Employability Centre.
 We can offer advice on funding for further study and refer to appropriate help if you have questions about claiming benefits or securing accommodation.
 Remember that if you decide to continue in education or training, your Local Authority has a legal responsibility to support you, if requested, up to until the age of 25.

 Want support with other aspects of university life?

 Sheffield Hallam can support you with all aspects of university life, e.g. funding issues, accommodation, study skills, support for a disability.
-Telephone 0114 225 3813 to book an Initial Guidance Appointment or email email@example.com and ask for Emily or Robin.
+Telephone 0114 225 3813 to book an Initial Guidance Appointment or email email@example.com.
 For more information see this blog from the team in Student Support Services.